mxb931/shermon/frontend/docs/README.md

 - Ensures a virtual environment exists.
 - Starts the API on `127.0.0.1:8000`.
-- Uses an isolated temporary SQLite database for the run.
+- Uses an isolated temporary SQLite database for the run (local test only; Rancher deploy targets MySQL).
 - Runs `tests/smoke_test.py` and prints pass/fail results.
 - Stops the API automatically.